SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_Front_End_Api.md

 ### **Feature Guide: WilmerAI's Adaptable API Gateway**

 WilmerAI's Adaptable API Gateway acts as a compatibility layer for front-end applications.
-This allows you to connect existing tools and UIs—like SillyTavern, OpenWebUI, or your own custom scripts—as if you were connecting directly to industry-standard services like OpenAI or Ollama, without needing to learn a new API.
+This allows you to connect existing tools and UIs -- like SillyTavern, OpenWebUI, or your own custom scripts -- as if you were connecting directly to industry-standard services like OpenAI or Ollama, without needing to learn a new API.

 This means you can use your existing user interface while utilizing the multi-step workflow capabilities of the WilmerAI